tfulton/paypal-jsv4-postman/README.md

 NOW, you should be ready to run the demo!!!

-# Perform the Checkout Flow as a Customer
+# Checkout Using JSv4 Enabled Web Page

 Open the checkout-js.html file in a supported broswer.
 This page has been configured to complete the REST equivalent of SetExpressCheckout" in classic nomenclature.
 The page should appear with some JSON and the PayPal Checkout button appearing at the bottom.
-Note the **ID** and **payer_id** fields in particular in the results:
+Note the **ID** (PAY-ID) and **payer_id** (PAYER-ID) fields in particular in the results:

 ![Checkout](images/checkout-js.png?raw=true "Checkout")